tanghaodi/ME5413_Planning_Project/README.md

 # ME5413_Planning_Project

-NUS ME5413 Autonomous Mobile Robotics Planning Project
+NUS ME5413 Autonomous Mobile Robotics Planning Project.

+In this project, we implement a <pure_persuit_node.py> (src/me5413_world/scripts/pure_persuit_node.py) to replace the original <path_tracker_node.cpp> to achieve path tracking of a figure '8'.

+Usage of this implementation is the same as the provided example.

 > Authors: [Ziggy](https://github.com/ziggyhuang) and [Shuo](https://github.com/SS47816)
 >
 > Modified by Group16: Tang Haodi, Wang Yiwen, Zhang Xinming